Goblin

 Vapor

 An euphoric drug in gas form.
-A user is a
+A user is a "gas addict".
+A bad trip is called "vapor lock".

 ("Brain Drain")